shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** This is the lowest-friction path for integration.
 The existing backend services run inside containers essentially unchanged, and the E360 front-end (Vue.js) interacts with them exactly as before.
 No new API paradigms, no new authentication protocols, no new data access patterns need to be introduced immediately.
 - **Con:** The legacy architecture is preserved with all its limitations.
 Any new capabilities (e.g., automated data pipelines, enhanced analytics, admin UI) must be custom-built and integrated from scratch.
 The E360 portal continues interfacing with a set of self-managed services rather than one unified platform, increasing integration surface area over time.

-> **Trade-off:** Option 2 offers the fastest integration path (weeks), while Option 1 offers the most capable long-term integration but requires months of refactoring. **Given the June 1, 2026 deadline, starting with Option 2's minimal-change approach and gradually introducing Option 1 components later is the pragmatic path.**
+> **Trade-off:** Option 2 offers a faster initial integration path (weeks), while Option 1 offers the most capable long-term integration (months of refactoring).
+However, the faster path preserves all of E360's current architectural limitations. **Recommendation: Invest in Option 1's integration now.
+Contoso's proposed architecture already envisions Power BI Embedded, ADLS Gen2, and Azure PaaS — this is inherently an Azure Native design.
+Starting with Option 2 risks accumulating technical debt that makes the eventual Azure Native migration harder, not easier.
+A phased migration to Fabric can begin with the data layer (OneLake, ADF pipelines) while the presentation layer transitions in parallel.**

 ---